codebar/tutorials/html/lesson7/tutorial.md

 Feel free to increase or decrease these values to get the text looking as you'd like it to.

 Taking a fresh look at our content, we can now give it a little more breathing space.
-So firstly lets give the header a larger padding and we can increase the size of the header image.
+Firstly, lets give the header a larger padding and increase the size of the header image.
 Both of these new rules should apply above 620px.
 The new media query goes below the previous one.

     @media (min-width: 620px) {
         .header {